Kalkidan2020/GDP_and_CO2/README.md

+GDP per capita " Constant 2010 US$"
 # GDP_and_CO2
 Git and Github, Part 1_Part 1: Making a New Repo

 This is my first Git Exercise Assignment for the PDS course.
 In this exercise, I am required to making a new repo....